 The Community Solar Project and Interconnection Equipment owned by the Applicant are required to operate under automatic power factor control with the power factor sensed electrically at the POI.
-The required power factor is 1.0 per unit at the POI.

 In general, the Community Solar Project and Interconnection Equipment should be operated so as to maintain the voltage at the POI between 1.01 pu to 1.04 pu.
+At the Public Utility's discretion, these values might be adjusted depending on the operating conditions.